-Submitted by Tanya about 1 year ago.
+Submitted by Tanya over 1 year ago.

 Amanda B. found herself in a city pummeled in the aftermath of Hurricane Sandy.
 She wanted to help her fellow New Yorkers in any way possible.
 After volunteering with the Red Cross in several areas of the city she quickly found what was to become a welcome contribution to people left without a home and many without electricity.